-While the AMI_parameters_out argument must always be present in the AMI_Init function call and the EDA tool must always provide a valid (non-zero) address value in it, algorithmic models are not required to return anything at that address to the EDA tool.
-For this reason, the EDA tool must also initialize the memory content at that address to zero (null pointer) prior to calling the AMI_Init function, so that after the execution of the function it can determine whether or not the function returned a valid string pointer at that address.
-If the AMI_Init function does not have any parameters to return to the EDA tool, it shall return a pointer at the address provided in this argument to a string which contains nothing but the root name.

 The root name shall be the same root name contained within the executable model.
 Note that the root name shall always be included in the string, regardless of any other contents of that string.
 For AMI models using AMI_Version 7.2 and later, this executable model root name shall match the root name of the parameter tree from the corresponding AMI parameter definition file.
 The two root names must be compared by the EDA tool.
 The EDA tool must report any root name mismatch detected, but may choose to continue or stop simulation at this point.

 All requirements documented above for the formatting of parameters of Usage Out for the AMI_parameters_out string also apply to parameters defined as Usage InOut when used in the AMI_parameters_out string.